 Spoiler Warning For: Guardians of the Galaxy

 Real talk.
 Today’s post is really important.
 Today’s post is really personal.
 Today I am going to write about how Guardians of the Galaxy was a very special movie to me, and to my family – I am going to explain how it helped us out.
 I don’t just love that hero-squad because they got me back into comics.
-I love the Guardians, James Gunn, and the entire team behind that film.
-Why?
-Well, the film helped me heal after the loss of a loved one.
+The film also helped me heal after the loss of a loved one.

 On the 31st of July 2014, I saw Guardians of the Galaxy in Taastrup, Denmark – just outside of Copenhagen – and it was one of the most touching experiences of my life in a theatre.
 I reviewed the film later that night, but I don’t think I told this story in any way, shape, or form then.
 This post will be about the Guardians, the film, and its effect – but allow me to first tell you what had happened just a few weeks before I saw the film.

 On Sunday the 13th of July 2014, my family was in Copenhagen at Bispebjerg Hospital to visit my Godmother (my paternal grandmother), who was hospitalized and generally unresponsive to us, or at least seemingly unaware of our presence.
 She had had an amazing effect on me.

 She taught me how to draw, she had given me spirit as a kid, and I had always looked up to her as a source of inspiration.
 A few hours into the 14th of July 2014 she passed away.
 I was heartbroken, a mess.
 As was my family.
 It was hard – but the people around us were kind.
 I had a tough time smiling in the next two weeks, and I was somewhat afraid of opening up.
 2014 was a tough year.